Equilend/1source-codegen-client-api/docs/ReturnsApi.md

 <a name="ledgerReturnsGet"></a>
 # **ledgerReturnsGet**
-> Returns ledgerReturnsGet(since, before, size, returnStatus, figi, sedol, cusip, ticker, isin, partyId, venueRefKey)
+> Returns ledgerReturnsGet(since, before, size, returnStatus)

 Read collection of returns